Scale-Bridging Designed Materials: From Fundamentals to Systems (Topic 4)

 The research of the Materials and Processes Group (IAM-WK) focuses on the material- and process development for lightweight applications.
 The originally for polymer melt processing developed Fused Filament Fabrication will be adapted as additive manufacturing method for the fabrication of lightweight parts made from Titanium alloys applying the process chain highly filled polymer-metal composite formation – 3D printing – thermal postprocessing and device characterization.
 It is targeted, that the same new highly filled composites can be employed in Fused Filament Fabrication as well as in metal injection molding.
 In close cooperation with IAM-WBM and Hereon material and process characteristics will be modelled prior to material and process development enabling correlations between materials, process and final device and systems properties following the digital twin approach.

 Bioinspired form optimization and functionalization of surfaces are part of an integrative approach for complex multi-material systems with desired material properties.
-The Biomechanics group (Bethge, IAM-WBM) is adapting several computer-based optimization methods to 3D additive manufacturing, concerning anisotropy of material deposition by the manufacturing process and internal alignment of framework-filled structures, collaborating with IAM-WK.
+The Biomechanics group (Greiner, IAM-MMI) is adapting several computer-based optimization methods to 3D additive manufacturing, concerning anisotropy of material deposition by the manufacturing process and internal alignment of framework-filled structures, collaborating with IAM-WK.
 External shape optimization has been verified in numerous examples regarding components with lifetime and load capability extension as well as internal optimization regarding strong and lightweight components.
 A better understanding of vortex formation in solids as an internal material optimization also below mechanically loaded surfaces by use of thinking tools is essential for optimizing tribological effects and is part of a collaboration with IAM-CMS.